-- You can create an XProtect Basic user during installation of the XProtect VMS. - After installation, you can use the XProtect Management Client to create XProtect Basic or Windows
+- You can create XProtect Basic users and XProtect Windows users during installation of the XProtect VMS. - After installation, you can use the XProtect Management Client to create XProtect Basic or Windows users.

-For more information, go to XProtect VMS administrator manual/Create basic user1.
+For more information about XProtect Basic users, go to XProtect VMS administrator manual/Create basic user1.